Rosuav/ModivivingMars/README.md

 Moddiviving Mars
 ================

 A few little tinkerings with modding "Surviving Mars".
+NOTE: This branch works with the original edition of the game, but probably will not work with the updated "Surviving Mars Relaunched".
+It is now static and not being updated.
+The master branch contains the actively developed version of this mod.

 Currently, this provides the following features: